 Your son or daughter will need to apply for their place at BU, or any other UK university, directly through UCAS.
 As well as the application portal itself, UCAS has a number of useful videos and how-to guides to help them complete their application.

 Encourage your son or daughter to apply as soon as they have made a decision about which course they’d like to study.
 This will make the process much less stressful for them and you, as it will give them more time to finesse their application.
 We'd recomment they use their personal email address rather than a school/college one when making their UCAS application.
 This will ensure they receive any important emails regarding their application.

 This is also a good time for your son or daughter to tell us if they have a disability or will need any additional learning support.
 Our Additional Learning Support team can advise them of what support is available and how to access it once they enrol at BU.

-One of things they are likely to find hardest to get right is their personal statement - we’ve created a guide to writing a personal statement to help them get started.
+One of the things they are likely to find hardest to get right is their personal statement - we’ve created a guide to writing a personal statement to help them get started.

 Not all courses will be available through UCAS Extra, but many courses continue to accept applications through this service.
-If your child can make applications using this service, it will automatically appear as an option when they log in to track their application on the main UCAS website and UCAS will contact them with all the information they need about how to submit additional applications.
+If your child can make applications using this service, it will automatically appear as an option when they log in to their application on the main UCAS website and UCAS will contact them with all the information they need about how to submit additional applications.

 What happens next?